 African American Family (AAFam) Stress and Resiliency Lab

 The African American Family Stress and Resiliency Lab is looking for undergraduate research assistants interested in understanding the connections between race-related stress, mental health, and social support within African American families.
 Students will have the opportunity to gain experience with multiple research-related activities including, but not limited to, literature reviews, participant recruitment, data management, data analysis, and writing.
 Lab members must attend biweekly lab meetings and register for 2-3 credits (3 hours of work a week per 1 credit hour) of HDFS 294.
 It is expected that lab members are motivated, reliable, and able to work both independently and collaboratively.
 Additional information can be found at the AAFam lab website.
 To apply to be a research assistant, please contact Dr. Shardé Smith.
-Limited opportunities are available. (available Spring 2023 and Summer 2023)
+Limited opportunities are available. (available Spring 2023, Summer 2023, Fall 2023)